signature-ip-ai/inoculator-user-guide/source/systemconfig.rst

 **Address Interleaving** - Refers to the technique of distributing memory address ranges across multiple targets or memory devices in a patterned or alternating manner.
 The default toggle setting is disabled.
 When enabled, the 'Interleaved Channel Size' and 'Interleaving Split' parameters will also appear.

-  Interleaved Channel Size - allows the user to input the desired size and the binary unit.
+  Interleaved Channel Size - allows the user to input the desired size and with "Bytes" as unit.

   Interleaving Split - defines how a memory address range is divided (or split) into smaller segments for distribution among multiple targets or subordinate nodes in a NoC (Network-on-Chip) system.
 The default setting is disabled.
 The user can enable this using a toggle button.